Runs on open hardware

 The DIY kitchen appliance

-The one-command Raspberry Pi installer turns a stock Pi into a dedicated Pantry Raider appliance.
-It detects an attached touchscreen and Stream Deck and configures a kiosk automatically, or it can run as a thin kiosk remote that drives a display for a server hosted elsewhere.
+The one-command Raspberry Pi installer turns a stock Pi into a dedicated appliance.
+It detects an attached touchscreen and Stream Deck and configures a kiosk automatically, or runs as a thin kiosk remote for a server hosted elsewhere.
+From the first moments after power-on the screen shows the Pantry Raider mark instead of scrolling boot text.
 A typical build:

 | Part | Options |